Lifelong Learning Programme

 Beneficiaries are kindly reminded that same costs funded through other European Community programmes or other funds cannot be claimed twice.

-Travel arrangements not directly related to the Erasmus+ Staff mobility for training such as travel to conferences or any other visits before/after the Erasmus+ mobility will not be considered eligible.
+Travel arrangements not directly related to the Erasmus+ Staff mobility for teaching such as travel to other conferences or any other visits before/after the Erasmus+ mobility will not be considered eligible.

 If you require any further information please contact us at: